oscdoctest/Jekyll/docs/Writing_Data_API.md

-API calls for writing data
+﻿API calls for writing data

 ==========================

 Reading and writing data with the Qi Client Libraries is performed through